La Ruta de los Cenotes – Cancun closest cenotes to visit in a half-day trip

 7. Cenote Boca del Puma 53.2 km

-Adventure seekers will find their perfect spot in the Cenote Boca del Puma which is a real park with 7 ziplines and ATV guided tours in the jungle.
+Adventure seekers will find their perfect spot at the Cenote Boca del Puma, a real park with seven ziplines and ATV-guided jungle tours.
 You can check out the full program on their website.

 How to get to la Ruta de los Cenotes from Cancun

-There are organized cenote tours from Cancun that would include one of these cenotes in the Ruta de Los Cenotes, but if I were you I would either rent a car or if you don’t feel comfortable you could go by taxi.
-If you contract a taxi for one day for 2 people it would cost you more or less like an organized tour but you will be on your own and can make your personalized itinerary.
+There are organized cenote tours from Cancun that would include one of these cenotes in the Ruta de Los Cenotes, but if I were you, I would either rent a car, or if you don’t feel comfortable, you could go by taxi.

 If you are concerned about the distance, don’t be.
 Puerto Morelos is only 30 minutes drive from Cancun and very easy to reach either by bus or by car.